 The overwhelming number of stalls means it’s best to take a strategic approach: start with a coffee at one of the counter bars and plan your route around the maze of vendors selling fresh fruit, bread, spices, wines, sherries, meats, cheeses, and fish.

-Take home sweet souvenirs sourced from the Chocolate Museum’s gift shop and stop by Queviures Múrria, purveyors of the finest Spanish preserves, cured meats, sherries, wines, and cheeses.
+Take home sweet Spanish souvenirs sourced from the Chocolate Museum’s gift shop and stop by Queviures Múrria, purveyors of the finest Spanish preserves, cured meats, sherries, wines, and cheeses.

 To the east of La Rambla, wander the historic Gothic Quarter to discover independent boutiques and fun concept stores, stopping by Nostra Ciutat near Barcelona Cathedral for its collection of homeware, jewelry, stationery, and fun art prints by Catalan artisans.

-Santa Eulalia, located near the iconic Gaudí-designed Casa Milà, is one of Barcelona’s finest designer boutiques for men and women that also offers bespoke tailoring.
+Santa Eulalia, located near the iconic Spain landmark Casa Milà, is one of Barcelona’s finest designer boutiques for men and women that also offers bespoke tailoring.
 Opened in 1843, browse the chic collections and if you’re keen to be fitted at Catalan’s most coveted couturier, be sure to book an appointment well in advance.

 Plaça de Catalunya is the location of El Corte Inglés, the largest department store brand in Europe, which is another great option if you’re looking for essential items, high-street brands, and designer treats all under one roof.